 Grants, scholarships and work-study awards require that you apply early, so be sure to meet all deadlines.
 To be considered for the maximum amount of grants you may be eligible for, apply for financial aid by MARCH 2!
 For more information on FAFSA, please visit the Office of Financial Aid's website.

-Graduate Equity Fellowship: If you qualify for California residency for tuition purposes and you come from an economically or educationally disadvantaged background and have an outstanding academic record, you may be eligible for a Graduate Equity Fellowship.
+Graduate Equity Fellowship: If you are a California resident and you come from an economically or educationally disadvantaged background and have an outstanding academic record, you may be eligible for a Graduate Equity Fellowship.

 San Francisco State Pre-Doc Program: The California Pre-Doctoral Program is designed to diversify the pool of university faculty by supporting the doctoral aspirations of students who are upper division undergraduates or graduate students on a California State University campus, economically or educationally disadvantaged, with focused research interests, and an interest in a university faculty career.
 Each Pre-Doctoral Scholar is mentored by a faculty sponsor and receives financial aid support for activities related to applying to, and developing their candidacy for doctoral programs.
 For more information, please visit: the California Pre-Doctoral Program at San Francisco State page.